 The resulting almond meal can be dried (in an oven or dehydrator) and used in homemade granola bars, muffins, oatmeal, or almond hummus!
 It will add an almond flavor without having to actually use whole almonds.

 Step 1.
-Measure and place almonds into a large bowl or container and cover it with filtered water.
+Measure almonds and place them into a large bowl or container and cover it with filtered water.
 Allow to soak overnight.
-This softens the nut considerably and makes it easier to blend, leaving fewer particles of nut in the finished milk (plus you get some of the benefits of soaking nuts too!).
+Soaking almonds softens them considerably and makes them easier to blend, leaving fewer particles of nut in the finished milk.

 Step 2.
 Drain nuts and place in a blender.
 Add 4 cups of filtered water and blend until smooth, approximately 1 minute.
 A second blend may be necessary since almonds are a tough nut and are hard to completely grind.

 Step 3.
-Strain through a fine mesh strainer or nut milk bag.
-The pulp is great in homemade granola bars!
+Pour the mixture through a fine mesh strainer, nut milk bag, or cheesecloth into a large pitcher.
+The almond pulp is great in homemade granola bars!

 Step 4.
-Store milk in the refrigerator and enjoy cold.
+Store liquid almond milk in the refrigerator and enjoy cold.

 How long will homemade almond milk last?